-We would be grateful if you could share the information attached with your networks and/or any third sector partners you feel it would be of interest to in order they can join one of the launch sessions if they are interested in applying for funding.
-Grant Process Timeline: • Applications for the grant fund will open from 12.00pm on Monday 15th April 2024 and you will be able to find the application forms and all the supporting information on the CJS Website when they are published. • Applications will close at 5.00pm on Monday 10th June 2024. • Applications will be assessed during Summer 2024 and we hope to notify the successful partnership in early September 2024, pending a final decision to award funding by the Cabinet Secretary for Justice and Home Affairs.
-If you have any questions in the meantime please contact one of the team at commissioning@communityjustice.scot MATTERS ACTION EARTH: GRANTS TO HELP LOCAL COMMUNITIES TO RESPOND TO OUR Funded by NatureScot, these nature grants support volunteers of all ages, backgrounds and abilities in practical outdoor activities.
+AVAILABLE VOLANT CHARITABLE TRUST Enquiry applications Scaling Up - offers grants of up to £18,000 to grow an existing social enterprise that has been operating between 1 and 4 years.
+UnLtd are committed to providing 50% of their awards to Black, Asian and minority ethnic social entrepreneurs, and/or disabled social entrepreneurs The Volant Trust was set up by author J.K.
+Rowling in 2000 as a grant making trust to help fund charitable causes in Scotland, with an emphasis on women and children's issues.
+Foundation CHARMADEL TRUST must be submitted by 12th April 2024.
+Scotland works with the Volant Charitable Trust to make awards of up to £15,000 per year for a maximum of three years on its behalf to charities and community groups in Scotland.
+In response to the current cost of living crisis, the Volant Charitable Trust is for the foreseeable future prioritising the focus of its awards on charities and organisations who are particularly addressing poverty and deprivation, helping to support vulnerable groups who are most affected, with an emphasis on women, children and young people.
+VOLUNTEERING MATTERS ACTION EARTH: GRANTS TO HELP LOCAL COMMUNITIES TO RESPOND TO OUR NATURE AND CLIMATE CRISES n/a Funded by NatureScot, these nature grants support volunteers of all ages, backgrounds and abilities in practical outdoor activities.
 Any group of volunteers are able to apply for Volunteering Matters Action Earth nature grants of between £50 and £250 to run environmental activities in Scotland's green spaces.
 Activities should emphasize local nature enrichment and biodiversity improvements.
 This could include creating or improving community gardens, shared spaces, wildflower meadows, ponds, woodlands and other wildlife habitats.
 We cannot support applications for activities which are primarily about food growing.
-NATURE AND CLIMATE CRISES For more information and to register for an Action Earth grant please visit the Volunteering Matters: website , or you can email robert.henderson@volunteeringmatters.org.uk WARMER HOMES SCOTLAND FUND The Scottish Government's Warmer Homes Scotland programme aims to make Scotland's homes warmer and more comfortable by supporting those struggling to pay energy bills and heat their homes.
+For more information and to register for an Action Earth grant please visit the Volunteering Matters: website, or you can email robert.henderson@volunteeringmatters.org.uk WARMER HOMES SCOTLAND FUND The Scottish Government's Warmer Homes Scotland programme aims to make Scotland's homes warmer and more comfortable by supporting those struggling to pay energy bills and heat their homes.
 Possible support measures may include: wall and loft insulation, draught-proofing, central heating and renewables.
-NEXTGEN FUND Deadline: 28 June The Youth Music NextGen Fund is for early-stage musicians and wider music adjacent creatives to invest up to £2,500 in their own projects and make their ideas happen.
+YOUTH MUSIC NEXTGEN FUND Round 9 Deadline: 28 The Youth Music NextGen Fund is for early-stage musicians and wider music adjacent creatives to invest up to £2,500 in their own projects and make their ideas happen.
 The fund is especially aimed at those whose lack of finance holds them back from pursuing their goals.
-It's open to 18-25-year-olds (and up to 30-year-olds who identify as d/Deaf or Disabled) who live in England, Scotland, Wales or Northern Ireland.

-5pm We want to support the future of the music industries.
-Singers, Rappers, Songwriters, Producers, DJs, A&Rs, Managers and Agents, right through to roles that have yet to be defined.
+June 2024, 5pm It's open to 18-25-year-olds (and up to 30-year-olds who identify as d/Deaf or Disabled) who live in Round 10 England, Scotland, Wales or Northern Ireland.
+Deadline: 15 November 2024, We want to support the future of the music industries.
+Singers, Rappers, Songwriters, Producers, 5pm DJs, A&Rs, Managers and Agents, right through to roles that have yet to be defined.